Tuesday, October 18, 2016

 He offered his hand and I shook it, his jacket sleeve enveloping my wrist like that of a Neapolitan pickpocket.

-“You are an admirer of Comrade Hemingway?” he asked.
+“You are an admirer of Senor Hemingway?” he asked.

 I removed my wallet from my jeans pocket and presciently kept it out.